 Internet Copyright Infringement is not well understood – there are lots of myths and misunderstandings circulating online.
-So to help website owners, we designed this simple Infographic to explain how to avoid breaching Copyright and how to protect yourself from Copyright Infringement online.
+So to help website owners, we designed this simple Infographic to explain how to avoid breaching Copyright and how to protect yourself using a Copyright Infringement Notice.

 Use this Infographic on your website

 Download a PDF version of this Infographic here or copy and paste the code below into the html of your website: